kHarshit/kHarshit.github.io/_posts/2019-08-23-quick-intro-to-instance-segmentation.md

 > Faster R-CNN with an FPN backbone extracts RoI features from different levels of the feature  pyramid  according  to  their  scale,  but  otherwise  the rest of the approach is similar to vanilla ResNet.

 As discussed above, RoIPool layer extracts small feature maps from each RoI. **RoIAlign** is an improvement over the RoIPool operation.
-It uses bilinear interpolation to smooth the RoIs (which has different aspect sizes) into fixed size feature vectors without using *quantization*, which is used in RoIPool.
+It uses bilinear interpolation to smooth the RoIs (which has different aspect sizes) into fixed size feature vectors without using *quantization* used in RoIPool.

 *To be added: more description on FPN, RoIAlign* ...